Grace Community School (Texas): Accreditation and associations

 Grace Community School is an Exemplary Accredited School by the Association of Christian Schools International (ACSI).
 The school was awarded exemplary accreditation in its inaugural year.

 Grace is a member of the Council on Educational Standards and Accountability (CESA) which serves Christian schools and Christian organizations through leadership services, academic enrichment, programmatic development, and professional development; and by providing fellowship and fraternity to those who serve within Christian institutions.

 The Texas Association of Private and Parochial Schools (TAPPS) states as its mission the building of leadership, fellowship, fair play, and sportsmanship of students enrolled in the organization's member schools in the areas of academics, athletics, and fine arts by providing wholesome competition for young men and women.
 Grace Community School is a top competitor among TAPPS associated schools.

 Achievements and awards

 Grace Community School won the 2017 Henderson Cup, the overall state championship award given by the Texas Association of Private and Parochial Schools.
 This annual award is presented to the school that earns the most points in 27 TAPPS competitions in a given school year.
 TAPPS competitions include three areas: academics, fine arts, and athletics.
 Grace is the first school in East Texas to win the Henderson Cup in the 5A classification.

-In the 2017-2018 academic year, Grace Community School had two National Merit Scholarship semifinalists.

-In 2015-2016, Grace was one of three high schools in Texas that were awarded the National Blue Ribbon School status by the U.S. Department of Education (0.5% of U.S. schools earn this coveted distinction).

-In the 2016-2017 academic year, Grace Community School had two National Merit Scholarships semifinalists.

-Over 90% of Grace Community School seniors took the ACT and, as a group, scored in the top 15% of the nation.